 City Fruit offers fruit tree care visits at $99-119/hr (below market rate) with a one-hour minimum.
 This sliding scale varies based on the scope of the pruning work (e.g. size of the tree, type of fruit tree, amount of climbing and ladder work, etc.).
 Our specialists can provide you with an estimate for your particular tree, shrub, or vine.
 Tree health assessments are a flat rate of $109 with the option to include additional hourly pruning.
 This cost covers the time and expenses of our Fruit Tree Specialists — any additional funds go back to supporting our mission of harvesting and sharing quality fruit with the community.
 Questions?
 Email Julian at [email protected]!

-Tree Care Assessment and Action Plan
+Tree Health Assessment and Action Plan

 We prune and train your fruit tree in order to improve its health and productivity.

 We will cover your tree to protect the fruit from apple maggot and codling moth using a tree net (referred to as “bee” or “hail” netting).